oferizr/md1/README.md

 See "generate_data.ipynb" for the code which generates the dataset.
-Running the code in this jupyter notebook is optional though not necessary as the generated dataset is already included in this repository (ball_collisions.npz).
-An live animation example can be seen on "example_dataset_animation.gif"
+Running the code in the jupyter notebook is optional though not mandatory as the generated dataset is already included in this repository (ball_collisions.npz).
+A live animation example can be seen on "example_dataset_animation.gif"

 See "discriminator_based_prediction.ipynb" for the code which reproduces the referenced experiment.
 All training simulations are again optional (though recommended, by the tester) since pretrained parameters are given in this repository as well, and may be preloaded in the notebook.